SaraToth/Problem-Solving-with-Cpp/README.md

 ## Chapter 1:
 - 1-1: Takes in two numbers from the user, and then outputs the sum and product of these two numbers.
 - 1-2: Write a program that prints out "CS!" in large block letters inside a border of *s, followed by two blank lines and then the message "Computer science is cool stuff"
+- 1-3: Write a program that allows the user to enter a number of quarters, dimes and nickels and then outputs the monetary value of the coins in cents.
+For example, if the user enters in 2 quarters, 3 dimes and 1 nickel the program should output the coins are worth 85 cents.